saiga006/message-finder/README.md

 ### Features:

-  - For now, it supports only one keyword as input to identify the text, future versions will include more keywords
+  - Now, it supports only multiple keyword as input to identify the text (either in CSV or space seperated format).
   - Triggers notification on when the keyword is matched with received message with vibration, colored notification along with audio playback
   - On receiving notification, ringtone is played at high volume, even if the phone is in silent mode, uses alarm stream at full volume.
   - In some phones, it works in DND mode, as it uses alarm category for notification